Sebsterio/export-events/readme.md

 ### Intended use

-The messages allow the host page to scroll to the next/previous iframe, which wouldn't be possible otherwise as it wouldn't register scroll events
+The messages allow the host page to scroll to the next/previous iframe, which wouldn't be possible otherwise as it wouldn't register scroll events.

 ### Notes